Daulis-G/Cybersecurity-Tools/Password Cracking/Tools/JohnTheRipper.md

 # 🔓 John the Ripper - The OG Password Cracker

-Welcome to the world of John the Ripper, the legendary password cracking tool that's been breaking passwords since 1996!
-Whether you're a pentester, security researcher, or just curious about password security, John (as the cool kids call it) is your trusty sidekick for testing password strength and recovering lost credentials.
+John the Ripper, the legendary password cracking tool that's been breaking passwords since 1996!
+Whether you're a penetration tester, security researcher, or simply curious about password security, John is your trusted sidekick for testing password strength and recovering lost credentials.

 ## 📋 Overview